ldaniels528/trifecta/README.md

 		| 9999      2014-07-31 07:45:23 UTC  dev601.ldaniels528.com  1        9092   |
 		| 9999      2014-07-31 07:45:22 UTC  dev602.ldaniels528.com  1        9092   |
 		+ -------------------------------------------------------------------------- +

+To list all of the Kafka topics that Zookeeper is aware of:

 	ldaniels@localhost:2181:/> kls
 		+ ------------------------------------------------------------------- +